Support for Healthcare Professionals

-Working together to improve care for patients and spread awareness of these rare conditions to aid earlier diagnosis.
+Working together to improve patient care and spread awareness of these rare conditions to aid earlier diagnosis.

-We believe in collaboration, our whole community working together, to improve holistic care for patients, to promote access to best care and treatments, increase awareness, encourage and support clinical research and ultimately improve patient experience, self-efficacy and outcomes.
+We believe in collaboration, our whole community working together to improve holistic care for patients, promote access to best care and treatments, increase awareness, encourage and support clinical research and ultimately improve patient experience, self-efficacy and outcomes.

-NCUK is very grateful for the generous time given, support and input from our Clinical Expert Advisory Team, NCUK Patient Ambassadors, Trustee Board (which includes healthcare professionals) and our patron Professor Martyn Caplin.
+Neuroendocrine Cancer UK is very grateful for the generous time given, support and input from our Clinical Expert Advisory Team, Neuroendocrine Cancer UK ambassadors, Trustee Board (which includes healthcare professionals) and our patron Professor Martyn Caplin.

 Supporting Your Practice & Professional Development

 Neuroendocrine Cancer UK’s is competency-based, CPD accredited NCUK Academy Nurse Course.
 The NCUK Academy is independent and free-to-access any time.
 It was designed for nurses (and allied healthcare professionals), working across a range of healthcare settings, to provide a free online resource regarding Neuroendocrine Cancer – what it is, how it may present and how it is diagnosed, treated and managed.

 The Academy is a competency-based modular programme that aims to work from promoting awareness to encouraging a deeper understanding of Neuroendocrine Cancers – enhancing knowledge, problem-solving and the critical thinking skills of those completing it.

 Developed by our specialist nurse, AHP and expert patient faculty and endorsed by UKINETs, the Academy includes a combination of evidence-based, resources, clinical practitioner and patient video presentations and is divided into 4 key inter-related E-learning components: